-What could be more delicious than a bowl of warm curried dal filled with veggies?
+What could be more delicious than a bowl of warm curried dahl filled with veggies?
 Oh, I’m not trying to convince you to eat beans.
 I’m just suggesting that we look at the historical evidence, listen to our bodies, and choose our personal diet independently of any dogma.
 Beans are an excellent source of protein, especially for vegetarians and vegans.
-In many ways it’s a more sustainable protein source than meats.
+In some ways it’s a more sustainable protein source than meats.

 Eat beans and live to 100!

 Recently scientists in Melbourne studied 785 elderly people in Japan, Sweden, Australia, and Greece, observing them for seven years.
 Researchers tracked their health markers and food choices in nine different categories: vegetables, legumes, fruits, nuts, cereals, dairy products, meat, fish, and monounsaturated fats.
 Read about the study here.

 The Result?
 Beans were the the #1 top predictor of long life!

 Researchers found that legumes were the most important dietary predictor of survival among the elderly, “regardless of their ethnicity”.
 In fact, for every 20-gram increase in daily legume intake (20 grams is about three-quarters of an ounce), “there is a 7 to 8% reduction in mortality hazard ratio.”
 Wow!

 BTW, this recipe is nightshade-free.
 Yay!
 I don’t use curry powder in my kitchen, and prefer to combine my own spices without nightshades (like paprika, cayenne, etc).
 Or you can mix your own curry powder with my recipe Homemade Curry Powder – Nightshade-free!
 This recipe makes 6 cups soup, serves 4.